-The South African Journal of Science is committed to publishing high-quality content in a timeous fashion.
-We value the contributions made by Reviewers in the peer-review process that assist us in achieving this goal.
+The South African Journal of Science is committed to publishing high-quality content timeously.
+We value the contributions of Reviewers who assist us to achieve that goal and trust you will find the following guidelines helpful.

-Reviewers should have expertise in the topic addressed in the manuscript.
-We ask Reviewers to provide the Associate Editor with an expert opinion on the quality and suitability of the manuscript AND provide feedback to the authors that will help them improve their work, which is the ultimate goal of the peer-review process.
+Reviewers are invited for their scholarly expertise on the topic of the manuscript.
+The Associate Editor requires an expert opinion on the quality and suitability of the manuscript for the SAJS and also to give feedback to authors that will help them to improve their work.

-Reviewers must complete their reports online, using the form provided on the ScholarOne Manuscripts site which is accessible via the link in the confirmation email received after accepting an invitation to review.
+Reviewer reports must be completed online in the prescribed manner.
+The form is accessible via the link in the confirmation email received after accepting an invitation to review.

 Conflicts of interest

-Examples of potential conflicts of interest include submissions by family members or students and discerning the identity of the authors.
+(Examples of potential conflicts of interest include submissions by family members or students and those for which reviewers are able to discern the identity of the authors.)